-Although its 3754-meter elevation is very low by world standards, make no mistake: Mount Cook is one of the most impressive and daunting mountains in the world, right up there with the peaks of the Himalaya, Peruvian Andes, and Mount McKinley.
+Although its 3754-meter elevation is very low by world standards, make no mistake: Mount Cook is one of the most impressive and daunting mountains in the world, right up there with the peaks of the Himalaya, Peruvian Andes, and the Alaska Range.

 Several factors combine to make Mount Cook the impressive peak it is.
 The weather in the Southern Alps is usually horrible, with massive amounts of snow falling all year round.
 This makes for extensive glaciers and snowfields with frequent avalanches, and the alpine terrain near the peak is consequently difficult.
 The vertical rise of Mt.
 Cook is close to 3000 meters on either side of its range, making for a long and tiring approach from the lowlands unless a plane is used.
 Finally, the summit itself is a very steep knife edge that is what remains after the top 10 meters of the summit fell away in a massive landslide/avalanche on December 14th, 1991.